 Google aims to expand its online shopping operations and gain an edge over rivals by offering the Chinese e-tailer’s lineup.
 The tie-up provides JD.com a way to capture overseas demand as its domestic eCommerce business loses steam.

 The Chinese shopping giant already sells products in the U.S. via its major investor and partner, Walmart Inc. But the partnership with Alphabet Inc.’s Google represents a more direct approach.
-Unlike Alibaba, JD owns and run much of its warehouse and delivery services.
-It already operates facilities in Los Angeles in part of taking advantage of the large Chinese diaspora and plans to continue expanding.
+JD owns and runs much of its warehouse and delivery services, unlike Alibaba.
+It already operates facilities in Los Angeles in part to take advantage of the large Chinese diaspora and plans to continue expanding.

 The partners are expected to use the collaboration as a springboard to work together on developing technology, such as for JD.com’s push into automated stores powered by artificial intelligence.
 Shoppers can buy around 500 products from JD.com’s Joybuy in-house brand including keyboards, headphones and kitchen appliances through Google Express, which also hosts American outlets like discount retailer Costco Wholesale.
 More goods from the Chinese company likely will be added down the road.